Footage from this movie is used.

 He's a screenwriter.
 The movie comes up.

-Warren Stacy goes to a cinema to watch this film.
+Warren Stacy goes to a theater to watch this film.
+Also, poster is shown.

 dialogue/actions referenced in fight scene